Trump takes credit for 1 million jobs. Not true

 ADP is a company that prints (or direct deposits) paychecks for about 24 million Americans.
 A few days before the official Labor Department jobs data comes out, ADP puts out an estimate of how many jobs were added or lost based on what ADP is seeing in the hiring and firing patterns of companies that it works with.

-For years, economists and Wall Street investors have kept an eye on the ADP data, but they don't consider it the OFFICIAL jobs data.
+For years, economists and Wall Street investors have kept an eye on the ADP data, but they don't consider it the official jobs data.
 The ADP report is often widely different from the government data.
 That's because there are over 153 million Americans working today and ADP only gets a good look at the paychecks and employment of 24 million of them.